amankowski/basic_python/day-1/exercises.md

 7. Now do that a million times. (tip: if you get bored, press *ctrl + c* to interrupt python)

-also introduce boolean logic
-### if statements, or "how big is your genome?"
+### if statements and boolean logic, or "how big is your genome?"
 Type the following into your terminal:
 ```
 e_coli = 4.6